paldileep/Timer-World-Clock/README.md

 npm run dev
 ```

-Then in backend inside `db.js` file, change the uri to your mongodb atlas account

 This README.md file combines the instructions for both frontend and backend setup.

 Please feel free to reach out to me if you have query or confusion regarding the project.